-You're worried that you might have contracted HIV or maybe you would just like to Get-Tested regularly for peace of mind.
-Either way, you've come to the right place - on this page we will explain all of the different HIV testing options available.
-Before we continue, it is important to remember that STDs do not come in isolation.
-If you feel you may be at risk of HIV you are at risk for all of the STDs.
-70-80% of sexually transmitted infections do not show symptoms until the late stages where they could develop irreversible damage.
+You're worried that you might have contracted HIV or maybe you would just like to Get-Tested for peace of mind.
+Either way, you've come to the right place - on this page we will explain a few the different HIV testing options available as well their pros and cons.

 Description: The HIV PCR tests directly for HIV genetic material in your blood in the form of either DNA or RNA.
 It uses the polymerase chain reaction technique to generate multiple copies of any HIV genetic material to make even the slightest amount detectable.